Gilbert Awards: FAQs

 I’m in the middle of implementing my program / project.
 Can I still apply?

 The purpose of these awards is to recognize organizations whose programs have demonstrated success.
 The nominated program has to have been active during the calendar year of the award title, or the year prior.
-(For example: The 2015 Gilbert Awards will accept programs implemented and running in 2014 and / or 2015.)
+(For example: The 2016 Gilbert Caregiving Legacy Awards will accept programs implemented and running in 2015 and / or 2016.)
 If the program involves a major culminating event, that event must have occurred prior to application deadline.
 If your program is active today because it is recurring, then it must have completed at least the first cycle or round of activity in order for it to qualify.
 Ongoing programs must have been active long enough to demonstrate some success.

 I hit the "Confirm" button before I was able to complete my application.
 What happens now?